Sojourneer/HTMLPatchingParser/README.md

 [Alpha status.
 Not yet packaged]

 # Purpose
-Support programmatic modification of HTML files while preserving formatting, which is handy if your HTML files are under source control.
+Python library to support programmatic modification of HTML files while preserving formatting, which is handy if your HTML files are under source control.

 # Overview
 This library leverages the SAX-style streaming HTMLParser to parse the HTML, and string operations on the underlying raw text to modify it.